No blowout is bigger than your wedding day. So when the opportunity presents itself, many of us want to go all out on the day we’ll never forget.

 13. Rein in the open bar

 Another way to rein in your alcohol costs may be to buy your own beer and wine at a wholesale club such as Costco.
-Then, at the end of the evening, you can return anything unopened.
+Then, at the end of the evening, you can return anything that is unopened.

 14. Serve sheet cake